chauff/cse1500-web-transcripts/_lectures/js.md

 :flag: One idea could be to simply *copy* an object over and over again, however that turns out to be quite complicated.
 This [guide](https://dassur.ma/things/deep-copy/) explains in detail how to create deep copies of objects in JavaScript.

 Let's look at three design patterns to simplify this work for us!
-The first one should be the most familiar to you, as it looks similar to the object creation pattnern we use in Java.
+The first one should be the most familiar to you, as it looks similar to the object creation pattern we use in Java.

 ### Design pattern I: Basic constructor